 NCM, Inc. and Screenvision may fail to secure the requisite approvals in a timely manner or on terms desired or anticipated, and the merger with Screenvision may not close in the anticipated time frame, if at all.
 NCM, Inc. has no control over certain conditions in the Merger Agreement, and cannot predict whether such conditions will be satisfied or waived.
 Regulatory authorities may impose conditions on the completion of the merger or require changes to the terms of the transaction.
 Such conditions or changes may prevent the closing of the merger, cause the merger to be delayed, or otherwise prevent NCM, Inc. from realizing the anticipated benefits of the merger.
 In addition, conditions to the merger or delays may cause NCM, Inc. to incur additional, potentially burdensome transaction costs.

-Termination of the Merger Agreement or failure to consummate the merger with Screenvision could require NCM, Inc. to make a termination payment of \$28.8 million, which could adversely impact NCM, Inc.'s stock price and would adversely impact NCM, Inc.'s liquidity and financial condition.
+Termination of the Merger Agreement or failure to consummate the merger with Screenvision could require NCM, Inc. to make a termination payment of \$28.8 million, for which NCM LLC would indemnify and bear a pro rata portion of this fee, which could adversely impact NCM LLC's liquidity and financial condition.

 The Merger Agreement contains certain termination rights, including the right of either party to terminate the Merger Agreement upon the material breach of covenants or representations by the other.
 Furthermore, if the Merger Agreement is terminated due to a failure to obtain required antitrust approval or for other specified reasons, NCM, Inc. will be required to pay Screenvision a termination fee of \$28.8 million.
 NCM LLC will bear a pro rata portion of this fee based on the aggregate ownership percentages of the founding member theatre circuits in NCM LLC.
-The payment of such fee could have an adverse impact on our liquidity and financial condition.
-In addition, if the Merger Agreement is terminated, we may suffer other negative consequences.
-We will incur substantial expenses and costs related to the merger, whether or not it is consummated, including legal, accounting and advisory fees.
-Also, failure to consummate the merger may result in negative market reactions, and may have an adverse impact on NCM, Inc.'s stock price and future financial results.
+Failure to consummate the merger also may result in negative market reactions.